cloudmesh-community/book/chapters/prg/python/python-click.md

 # Python Click

 Click allows developers to create composable command line interfaces.
-It aims to simplify the the process of writing command line tools.
+It aims to simplify the process of writing command line tools.
 Highlights include:

 * arbitrary nesting of commands
 * automatic help page generation
-* supports of lazy loading of subcommands at runtime
+* supports lazy loading of subcommands at runtime

-The following example take from the click Web page at
+The following example is taken from the click Web page at

 * <http://click.pocoo.org/>